brunobaudry/moodle-local_deepler/README.md

 ## WARNING

+### Complex structures.

+Activities/resources with conplex sub content may not all work.
+Book does, but wiki only the first page.
+We planed to parse recursively the wiki pages but somehow not sure it is worse the effort as wiki content is very dynamic and mainly user ("Student") generated.
+We'll gladly take enhancement request based on usecases, please feel free to raise an issue.

 ### Multi mlang xx tags inside a field

 At this time, Course Translator does not have the ability to translate advanced usage of mlang in content.
 For example, this includes the use of multiple mlang tags spread